nesantana/nesantana/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DQR Tech | Specialist In React and Leader Frontend
+- 🔭 I’m currently working on 2GO Fintech | Frontend Senior and Leader Frontend
 - 🌱 I’m currently learning Svelte
 - 💬 Ask me about JavaScript or React